ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

   opaque data<1..2^32-1>;
   opaque tag<1..2^32-1>;
   opaque aux<1..2^16-1>;
-} RedemptionMessage;
+} RedemptionRequest;
 ~~~

 ### RedemptionResponse {#pp-redemption-response}

 The `RedemptionResponse` struct corresponds a boolean value indicating
-whether the `RedemptionMessage` sent by the client is valid, along with
+whether the `RedemptionRequest` sent by the client is valid, along with
 any associated data.

 ~~~